The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Thou art a Christian or Mozarab?
+Art thou a Christian or a Mozarab?

 TEODEMIRO.

-Yes!
-I am a Christian.
+Yes, I am a Christian.

 MUHAMMAD.